4 Tips For Visiting Hershey, PA With Kids

 Or we might just try Dutch Wonderland, which local families have told us is better with with kids under 10.
-And at $108 for three of us, it’s a little easier on the wallet.
+It’s also easier on the wallet.

 Rich and I were thrilled to discover that microbrewer Troegs has a reasonably kid friendly taproom just down the street from the Hershey Park.
 The very good beer was a welcome change from the morning’s chocolate binge.